There seem to be a lot of posts about strong female protagonists on writing blogs, which made me think about how I would define these characters.

 - She has the ability to stand up to the antagonist.
 She is a strong character who is made stronger by her interaction with the antagonist.
 She has to have the intelligence, bravery, charisma, and will-power to make the story her own and come out on top at the end of the book.

-Examples of Strong Female Characters
+Examples of Strong Female Protagonists

 - Scout Finch from To Kill a Mockingbird